Creating a Signal

 Your response will be cached for up to 12 hours by default, unless you set the forceRefresh flag to true.

-Cache is based on the company domain and question, so if you change the question or domain, a totally new signal will be created.
+Cache is based on a hash of the following fields: domain (or contactProfileUrl for contact signals), question, answer type, verification mode, and output schema (if provided).
+Changing any of these fields will create a new signal.
 We will not send you the webhook if you hit the cache, even if the webhook URL in the payload is different from the original request.

 Instead you will receive the latest status of the signal immediately in the response.